Virginia Woolf: Mental health

 Much examination has been made of Woolf's mental health.
 From the age of 13, following the death of her mother, Woolf suffered periodic mood swings.
 However, Hermione Lee asserts that Woolf was not "mad"; she was merely a woman who suffered from and struggled with illness for much of her life, a woman of "exceptional courage, intelligence and stoicism", who made the best use, and achieved the best understanding she could, of that illness.
 Writer and social anthropologist Camille Caprioglio suggests that Woolf may have been autistic, a possible contributing factor to her mental health struggles.
+In contemporary terms, the majority of her symptoms are most readily attributed to bipolar disorder.

 Her mother's death in 1895, "the greatest disaster that could happen", precipitated a crisis for which their family doctor, Dr. Seton, prescribed rest, stopping lessons and writing, and regular walks supervised by Stella.
 Yet just two years later, Stella too was dead, bringing on Virginia's first expressed wish for death at the age of 15.
 This was a scenario she would later recreate in "Time Passes" (To the Lighthouse, 1927).

-The death of her father in 1904 provoked her most alarming collapse, on 10 May, when she threw herself out of a window and she was briefly institutionalised under the care of her father's friend, the eminent psychiatrist George Savage.
+The death of her father in 1904 provoked her most alarming collapse, on 10 May, when she threw herself out of a window and was briefly institutionalised under the care of her father's friend, the eminent psychiatrist George Savage.
 She spent time recovering at the house of Stella's friend Violet Dickinson, and at her aunt Caroline Stephen's house in Cambridge, and by January 1905, Savage considered her cured.

 Her brother Thoby's death in 1906 marked a "decade of deaths" that ended her childhood and adolescence.

 On Savage's recommendation, Virginia spent three short periods in 1910, 1912, and 1913 at Burley House at 15 Cambridge Park, Twickenham, described as "a private nursing home for women with nervous disorder" run by Miss Jean Thomas.
 By the end of February 1910, she was becoming increasingly restless, and Savage suggested being away from London.
 Vanessa rented Moat House, outside Canterbury, in June, but there was no improvement, so Savage sent her to Burley for a "rest cure".
 This involved partial isolation, deprivation of literature, and force-feeding, and after six weeks she was able to convalesce in Cornwall and Dorset during the autumn.